Josephenoch/josephenoch/README.md

 ### Hello World 👋, I am Joseph Enoch
 I am a passionate developer from Nigeria.
 I love to write react code and I enjoy playing with snakes (just python).
-- 🔭 *Working* on a `Nextjs` Application with React Native, AWS AMplify, EC2, Lambda Functions and a lot more,
+- 🔭 *Working* on a `Mobile` Application with React Native, AWS AMplify, EC2, Lambda Functions and a lot more,
 - 🌱 *Mastering* `React`

 ## Connect with me